 Family and relationship issues

 It can be very difficult to manage family and relationship problems, whether they are happening now or in the past.
 They can leave a lasting impact, creating pain and confusion.
 Therapy can help you to explore and make sense of what has happened, offering increased clarity.
-This understanding can lead to a greater sense of security, self-acceptance and self-confidence.
+This understanding can lead to a greater sense of security and self-acceptance.

-We can also work to understand how family relationships may have, over time, shaped how you see yourself and others, creating lasting patterns in relationships which may once have served you, but are now getting in the way of forming connections with others.
+We can also work to understand how family relationships may have, over time, shaped how you see yourself and others.
+These relationships may have created lasting patterns, which may once have served you, but now get in the way of forming secure and healthy connections.
+I will explore the ways you relate to others, and help develop your awareness of this, drawing on research about attachment in relationships.